Drawbacks of Manual Testing, Ways of Software Testing, Manual Testing versus Automation Testing, and Advantages of Manual Testing.

 (If the Graphical User Interface of the Application changes dynamically then Test Automation is not recommendable.)

-(Human user only can judge the look & feel accepts, We cannot check User friendliness of the System (AUT) using Test tools.)
+(Human users only can judge the look & feel accepts, We cannot check User friendliness of the System (AUT) using Test tools.)

 (In Manual Testing, User / Tester interacts more with the AUT then it is easy to find defects and Tester can provide suggestions to the development team.)